Code-Institute-Submissions/user-centric-frontend-2/README.md

 6. Scroll back down to the “GitHub Pages” section to retrieve the published site link.

 ### How to clone and run this project locally:
-1. First log in to GitHub, then go into the project’s repository by clicking this link GitHub Repository
+1. First log in to GitHub, then go into the project’s repository by clicking this link [GitHub Repository](https://github.com/danikrs/user-centric-frontend)
 2. Under the repository name, click the green "Code" button.
 3. Then choose "Clone with HTTPS" and copy the link.
-4. Open Git Bash in your local IDE
+4. Open Git Bash in your local IDE.
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.
 ```console